PythonOptimizers/pysparse/Doc/pysparse/source/formats.rst

 - Linked-list format (LL): a convenient format for creating and populating a sparse matrix, whether symmetric or general.
-- Compressed sparse row format (CSR): a format designed to speed up matrix-vector products, but not well suited to
+- Compressed sparse row format (CSR): a format designed to speed up matrix-vector products, but not well suited to matrix population and manipulation.
-- Sparse Skyline format (SSS):
+- Sparse Skyline format (SSS): a format for symmetric matrices designed to speed up matrix-vector products, but not well suited to matrix population and manipulation.